A child's legal rights Legal definitions

 United Nations Convention on the Rights of the Child (UNCRC)

-In 1990 the UK signed the United Nations Convention on the Rights of the Child and, a year later, committed to being legally bound by it.
+In 1990 the UK signed the United Nations Convention on the Rights of the Child.

 The Convention sets out the rights of every child in the world to survive, grow, participate and fulfil their potential.
 It sets standards for education, health care, social services and penal laws, and establishes the right of children to have a say in decisions that affect them.